WorldCup Sampling for Multi-bit LLM Watermarking: Experiments

 \subsection{Text Quality Preservation}

-\paragraph{Perlexity (PPL).} As shown in Table~\ref{Table: Bit Acc} and Fig.~\ref{Figure: PPL}, WorldCup consistently achieves lower perplexity than existing baselines, indicating strong text fluency preservation.
-We also observe that generated sequences with increased length tend to yield lower PPL.
-For instance, compared to 128-token sequences, longer 256-token sequences generated by WorldCup ($k=2$) achieve average PPL reductions of \textbf{2.01} and \textbf{1.82} in LLaMA3-8B and Gemma2-9B, respectively.
-Notably, WorldCup ($k=1$) even attains a PPL lower than that of natural text, suggesting that it implicitly regularizes generation and effectively mitigates distributional shifts from original LLM.
-Additional hyperparameter effects on PPL, such as $\textit{no\_repeat\_ngram\_size}$, are reported in Appendix~\ref{Appendix: Key Generation Hyperparameters}.
+\paragraph{Perplexity (PPL).} As shown in Table~\ref{Table: Bit Acc} and Fig.~\ref{Figure: PPL}, WorldCup consistently achieves lower perplexity than existing baselines, indicating better fluency preservation.
+We also observe that longer generated sequences tend to yield lower PPL.
+For instance, compared to 128-token outputs, 256-token sequences generated by WorldCup reduce PPL by \textbf{2.01} and \textbf{1.82} on LLaMA3-8B and Gemma2-9B, respectively.

-\paragraph{Downstream Task Performance.} As summarized in Table~\ref{Table: Downstream Task}, WorldCup ($k=1$) achieves the strongest overall performance across nearly all tasks.
-In particular, it improves Machine Translation and Text Summarization by an average of \textbf{2.6\%} and \textbf{0.93\%}, respectively, compared with non-watermarked baselines.
-This advantage stems from its multi-round tournament sampling mechanism, which robustly preserves the quality of generated text.
-Meanwhile, WorldCup ($k=2$) attains the highest multi-bit decoding accuracy and outperforms previous baselines on several tasks, especially those involving longer outputs.
+\paragraph{Downstream Task Performance.} As summarized in Table~\ref{Table: Downstream Task}, WorldCup achieves the best overall performance across diverse tasks.
+This advantage stems from its multi-round tournament sampling, which effectively preserves text quality.
+Meanwhile, WorldCup attains the highest multi-bit decoding accuracy and outperforms baselines on several tasks, especially those involving longer outputs.
 For example, in the long-form QA task, it surpasses MPAC by an average of \textbf{2.6\%}, \textbf{2.7\%}, and \textbf{3.0\%} on Ministral, LLaMA3.1, and Gemma2, respectively.
-At the same time, on the LLaMA3.1-8B-IT model, WorldCup ($k=2$) outperforms BiMark by \textbf{1.4\%}, \textbf{0.5\%}, \textbf{8.3\%}, and \textbf{2.5\%} across four downstream task metrics.
-These results demonstrate that our method not only achieves high decoding reliability but also maintains superior text quality, allowing flexible trade-offs to select the optimal strategy for specific downstream tasks.
+These results demonstrate that our method ensures both reliable decoding and high text quality, enabling flexible trade-offs for different tasks.